Einen Riesigen Schwarm

 - Sound arrangement by Gretta Louw with music by Chad Crouch, Dorian Luther, Podington Bear, and Szymon Pytel.

-- Installation photos by Gretta Louw and Katrin Petroschkat, with Barbara Herold.
+- Installation photos in Munich by Gretta Louw and Katrin Petroschkat, with Barbara Herold.

 - Visual Arts Prize from the Cultural Department of the City of Munich (2019). link